 Some canned vegetables are tastier than others.
 For example, canned tomatoes taste like a ripe tomato, where most canned peas can be mushy and lack flavor.
 Canned corn or green beans work well when thrown into a casserole or stew, but the carrot version may be too soft for even cooked applications.
 It's good to also look at the list of ingredients in your canned foods, to keep track of added salt and sugar.

 Jars of food will also keep well for a time, especially if in a dark, cool cupboard.
 Peaches can be very pleasing this way and add a sweet fruitiness to a kid's meal or bowl of oatmeal.
 Jams and marmalade will last for years, and if peanut butter is thrown into the mix, a simple lunch will be set for weeks.
 Don't forget about the pickles, this method of preservation adds a bright salinity to meals.
 Just about anything can be pickled, from beets to garlic to okra.

 Keep carbs handy.
-Not only does this type of food last for a long time, but it's energy giving as well.
+Many of them store well.
+Not only does this type of food last for a long time.
 You should have enough all-purpose and other flours for bread and baked goods.
-Pasta is easy to stock up on and different noodle types such as spaghetti, farfalle, shells, rigatoni and so on keep meals interesting.
+Pasta is easy to stock up on and different noodle types such as spaghetti, farfalle, shells, rigatoni, and so on keep meals interesting.
 Don't overlook orzo—it's a pasta that looks like a large grain of rice that's easy to throw into soups, toss with roasted veggies, and spruce up with Parmesan and pepper.